 Yep, that’s exactly what I’ve done.
 Last week was the first week off since Christmas.
-We were in need for some real time away from everything social media, blogging and ofcourse, work.
+We were in need for some

 As a real lover of Tudor history and British castles, we ventured to the stunning childhood home of Anne Boleyn – Hever Castle.